MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Change the order of a rule

-Because rules appear on the **Rules** page in the order that they run in, the position of a rule significantly affects how events are evaluated.
+Because published rules appear on the **Rules** page in the order that they run in, the position of a published rule significantly affects how events are evaluated.

-#### Move a rule to a new position by using a drag-and-drop operation
+#### Move a published rule to a new position by using a drag-and-drop operation

-1. Select the rule that you want to move, and then drag it to a new position.
+1. Select the published rule that you want to move, and then drag it to a new position.
 1. Repeat step 1 to move as many other rules as you want, and then select **Save order**.

     To cancel your changes, select **Cancel re-ordering**.

-#### Move a rule to a new position by using a keyboard
+#### Move a published rule to a new position by using a keyboard

-1. Select **Reorder**.
+1. At the top of the list of **Published Rules**, select **Reorder**.

     Fraud Protection shows the rules as tiles that you can select and move.